UPN: Children's programming

 When the network launched in January 1995, UPN introduced a weekend morning cartoon block called UPN Kids (later called "The UPN Kids Action Zone" during the 1998–99 season).
-Prior to the commencement of broadcast, UPN signed a content deal with Saban Entertainment, who produced the animated shows Bureau of Alien Detectors, The Mouse and the Monster and Space Strikers for UPN Kids during the 1995-96 and 1996-97 television seasons.
+Prior to the commencement of broadcast, UPN signed a content deal with Saban Entertainment, who produced the animated shows Bureau of Alien Detectors, The Mouse and the Monster and Space Strikers for UPN Kids during the 1995–96 and 1996–97 television seasons.
 Space Strikers was wholly owned by Saban Entertainment, although the ownership for Bureau of Alien Detectors and The Mouse and the Monster was jointly split between Saban and UPN.
 In late 1997, UPN added two teen-oriented series by Saban to the lineup; Sweet Valley High (based on the young adult book series by Francine Pascal) and Breaker High (which co-starred a then-unknown Ryan Gosling).
 Both shows filled the weekday morning block for the 1997–98 season, while they were also included alongside the animated series on Sunday mornings.
 Sweet Valley High had previously aired in first-run syndication between 1994 and mid-1997, before moving to UPN Kids.
 Unlike other networks, UPN gave its affiliates the option of running its weekend children's program block on either Saturdays or Sundays.
 In January 1998, the network entered into a deal with Saban Entertainment to program the Sunday morning block with Fox Kids programs which had recently ended, such as X-Men and Spider-Man.

-In the mid to late 1990s, local affiliates of UPN were among some of the first stations in the United States to air dubbed animes such as Dragon Ball, Dragon Ball Z, Sailor Moon and Pokémon.
-At the time, the dubs of these animes were airing in first-run syndication (also often appearing on Fox and WB affiliates), with Pokémon later moving from syndication to Kids' WB in 1999, and the former moving to Cartoon Network in 1998.
+In the mid to late 1990s, local affiliates of UPN were among some of the first stations in the United States to air dubbed anime such as Dragon Ball, Dragon Ball Z, Sailor Moon and Pokémon.
+At the time, the dubs of these anime were airing in first-run syndication (also often appearing on Fox and WB affiliates), with Pokémon later moving from syndication to Kids' WB in 1999, and the former moving to Cartoon Network in 1998.
 The syndicated anime dubs were never officially part of the national UPN Kids block.

 In 1998, there were rumors that UPN then entered into discussions with then-corporate sister Nickelodeon (both networks were owned by Viacom) to produce a new block.